A little-known order of former Congress Minister Arjun Singh who blocked the excavation at the Ram Janmabhoomi site

 On the one hand, we have true eminences and honest scholars like K V Ramesh who despite his expertise, scholarship, and experience, cautions against hasty pronouncements and sweeping conclusions, and advocates continuous study and reexamination.

 There’s also another side to this.
-Why aren’t subjects like Epigraphy and Archeology given the place of eminence that they really deserve?
+Why aren’t subjects like Epigraphy and Archeology given the place of distinction that they really deserve?
 And why aren’t they even considered as career choices?
-These disciplines actually provide the foundation and supply the raw material that help explain and transmit a country’s culture through the world.
+These disciplines actually provide the foundation and supply the raw material that help explain and transmit Bharatavarsha's peerless and pristine culture and heritage through the world.

-In any other country that cares for its heritage — especially one as timeless and expansive and rich and widespread and diverse as India — luminaries like K.V Ramesh, B.B.
+In any other country that genuinely cares for its heritage — especially one as sublime, timeless, expansive, rich, widespread, and diverse as India — luminaries like K.V Ramesh, B.B.
 Lal, S.P.
 Gupta, Sircar, G.S.
 Gai et al would be decorated as national heroes.

 It’s a truism that a country and its culture are known by the kind of people and institutions it holds up as role models and heroes.

-In the case of contemporary India — i.e. for at least the last two decades — the sprawling global drug and prostitution ring called Bollywood reigns supreme as India’s “cultural soft power.”
+In the case of contemporary India --at least over the last two decades — the sprawling global drug and prostitution ring called Bollywood reigns supreme as India’s “cultural soft power.”

 Even that word itself is not Indian.